abereanone/abolition.ing/README.md

 ## Content Workflow

 1. Add or update question metadata in a JSON file under `src/data/questions/` (set `published: true` and optional `suppressAuthor`, `longExplanation`, `longAuthorId`).
-Include an `id` value if you want it surfaced when `showQuestionId` is enabled.
+Include an `id` value if you want it surfaced when `showQuestionId` is enabled—the list order also follows ascending `id` (falling back to title sorting when omitted).
 Pagination automatically slices lists according to `questionsPerPage`.
 2. Create the associated Markdown file under `src/content/questions/`.
 3. Define any new categories in `src/data/categories.json`.
 The helper library automatically slugifies category names and counts question usage.
 4. Add or update author entries in `src/data/authors.json`, then reference by `authorId` inside questions.